rahul-gharat/dronahq-docs/docs/reference/controls/custom-control.md

 callback(payload)
 ```

+Callback function will be automatically called by DronaHQ App whenever it needs to interact with your Custom Control.
+It could be for Initializing your control, Getting its value for other dependent controls/queries on your control and other interactions listed below.
 In callback function, payload is passed in the parameter from DronaHQ. payload is a json object with type and value key with below sample format-

 ```json
   {type:"setValue",value:"xyz"}